It's Not Your Fault that Your Parents Don't 'Get' the Internet

 It was so bad, it had to work.
 Since my mum is the best person in the world, she excused herself for asking.
 She just politely asked that I let her know when the internet is back online.
 You have to love her.
 I’m obviously a horrible person.

 Dads and grandfathers aren’t any better, by the way.
 Like, they google “Youtube” to get to YouTube.
-Or when they delete every single character of a URL individually instead of highlighting the whole thing and deleting it at once.
-Or when they mix up the search field with their status update on Facebook – if they ever even get that far.
+Or they delete every single character of a URL individually, instead of highlighting the whole thing and deleting it at once.
+Some also mix up the search field with their status update on Facebook – if they ever even get that far.

 The whole thing is tragic.
 If you’re asking yourself how you should explain the internet to you (grand)parents – just leave it.
 That is unless you want the following comment under your profile picture: “So cute sweetie, love mum.”